eteubert/archivist-custom-archive-templates/readme.txt

 To display the archive, use the shortcode anywhere in a page or article.

 	[podcast-archive-page category="podcast"]
+	[podcast-archive-page tag="podcast"]

-Replace "podcast" with your category.
+Replace "podcast" with your category/tag.
 Watch out, we need the slug here.
-That's the category name without capital letters and spaces.
+That's the name without capital letters and spaces.

 = Specifics =